MLopez-Ibanez/revision/README.md

   * `inline` : make comments appear inline instead of footnotes or margin notes.
   * `hide=[before|after]`: hide all comments.
 Furthermore, either keep added text and hide deleted text (`hide=before`) or keep deleted text and hide added text (`hide=after`).
 Just using `hide` is equivalent to `hide=before`.
   * `soul`: Use package [soul](https://ctan.org/pkg/soul?lang=en) instead of [ulem](https://ctan.org/pkg/ulem?lang=en) for crossing out deleted text.
 This may be useful if a conflict with another package prevents using the [ulem](https://ctan.org/pkg/ulem?lang=en) package.
+  * `norelsize`: Disable use of the [relsize](https://ctan.org/pkg/relsize?lang=en) package.
+Useful to keep compatibility with broken LaTeX templates like the one from Wiley.

 ## Usage

 This package defines 3 commands: